Diane Dimond: Are guns really the problem?

 Wow.
 What does that say about the in-vogue idea that police should refrain from ever stopping, questioning and maybe frisking a suspected criminal?
 Removing that tactic from officers is obviously self-defeating if we really want to stem the murder rate.

 It's the gang members who fuel much of this nation's violent crime problem.
-It seems a smart endeavor for the feds and local law enforcement to supercharge an all-out assault on them, instead of the nearly futile attempt to stop the flow of millions and millions and millions of guns.
+It seems a smart endeavor for the feds and local law enforcement to supercharge an all-out assault on (SET ITAL) them (END ITAL), instead of the nearly futile attempt to stop the flow of millions and millions and millions of guns.

 Please don't make me fall back on that old saying, "Guns don't kill people; people kill people."
 But it does apply.
 It's not the number of available guns that matters; it's who holds them.
 Countless firearms are in the hands of responsible, law abiding, constitutionally protected Americans.
 They remain safely locked up, away from the criminal element.